-Sinéad Redmond is a member of the Bodman’s Real Estate Practice Group.
-She represents business and individual clients in connection with complex commercial and significant residential real estate transactions and in connection with the management of their real estate portfolios.
+Sinéad Redmond is a member of the Bodman’s Litigation and Alternative Dispute Resolution Practice Group.
+She represents business, municipal, and individual clients in connection with complex commercial litigation matters.

 Before joining Bodman as an associate attorney, she participated in the firm’s summer associate program, gaining broad exposure to a variety of clients and areas of practice.
 She also has prior experience as a litigation paralegal with the Planned Parenthood Federation of America where she tracked state-level legislative developments and assisted with the preparation of briefs and motions filed with state and federal courts.